jbhopkins/bioxtasraw/docs/source/saxs/saxs_mw.rst

 Molecular weight by comparison to known structures
 *****************************************************

-In [4] they describe a machine learning method that categories SAXS data into shape categories based on comparison with a catalog of known structures from the PDB.
+In [4] they describe a machine learning method that categorizes SAXS data into shape categories based on comparison with a catalog of known structures from the PDB.
 By finding the nearest structures in shape and size (also the name of the method:
 Shape&Size), they can obtain estimates for the molecular weight of the sample.